jado4810/privcert/README.md

 ```console
 $ sudo privcert init
 ```

+Input password for server mode twice.

+> If omit password or failed to set password, retry `init` to initialize password.
+>
+> Once initializing password, try `sudo privcert passwd` to update.

 Set generated cert on ssl configuration of your web server.
 For Apache, like below: